 Top 10 Best Cities for Tech Jobs

-With the increasing popularity and need for tech jobs, dozens of cities across the United States have blossomed into tech meccas attracting talent from around the world.
-And while tech workers in 2021 can make almost any place a home office, those looking to settle down in a city that jives well with their lifestyle and career goals have lots of options to choose from.
+With the increasing popularity and need for tech jobs, dozens of cities across the United States have blossomed into tech meccas.
+These tech hubs attract talent from across the country, and from around the world.
+And while the increase in remote and hybrid jobs mean tech workers in 2022 can make almost any place a home office, you might be looking for a home base with a certain tech-friendly vibe.
+If you're hoping to settle down in one of the best tech cities, you'll find these ones will likely jive well with your lifestyle and career goals.

-Here are ten of the best cities for tech jobs in the U.S. and what you can expect to be paid as a developer.
+Here are ten of the best cities for tech jobs in the U.S. Plus, we're sharing average salaries in the best tech cities so you know what you can expect to be paid as a developer.

 Average Software Developer Salary: $108,453